liamtoaldo/mangodl/README.md

 	For -D:
 	-c, --chapter			used to specify the chapter to download (if omitted it will download them all) -cr, --chapterrange		used to specify a range of chapters to download (e.g. mangodl -D "Martial Peak" -cr 1 99 will download chapters from 1 to 99 (included)
 	-o, --output			used to specify the file output of the pages (img, pdf or cbz), e.g. mangodl -D "Tokyo Revengers" -o pdf will create a pdf for every chapter.
-By default, it's images
+By default, it's images.
+                                    Remember that this flag and any other flags must be used before the chapter selection flag, otherwise they wouldn't be detected
 	-s, --special			used to download "special" chapters too, the ones with floating point values (13.1, 14.7, 99.3, etc).
 Makes the downloads slower, so use this only if needed
+	-f, --first			used to skip the selection phase and select the first manga found. (e.g. mangodl -D "Chainsaw" -f)

 	For -S:
 	-n, --noplot		do not print the plot of searched manga

 <!-- ROADMAP -->

 ## Reading